 Dogwood Grove FAQs

-Does the HOA own or manage any common property?
+Does the Association own or manage any common property?

-Are there other purposes of the HOA, besides upkeep of the brick entrance features?
+Are there other purposes of the Association, besides upkeep of the brick entrance features?

-Dogwood Grove HOA works hard to develop a sense of community through numerous social events, contests and activities.
-In addition, through regular e-newsletters and social media, the HOA promotes the safety and well-being of our residents, which in turn helps keep property values high by making Dogwood Grove one of the most desirable neighborhoods in Germantown.
+Your neighborhood association works hard to develop a sense of community through numerous social events, contests and activities.
+Through regular e-newsletters and social media, we promote the safety and well-being of our residents, which in turn helps keep property values high by making Dogwood Grove one of the most desirable neighborhoods in Germantown.

-Does Dogwood Grove HOA have special homeowner covenants, like many other HOA’s?
+Does the Association have special homeowner covenants, like typical HOA’s?

 No. There are no such special covenants or restrictions for the neighborhood itself.
-However, HOA leadership is in regular communication with City of Germantown leadership to help ensure that city codes and ordinances are followed.
+However, our Association leadership is in regular communication with City of Germantown leadership to help ensure that city codes and ordinances are followed.

-The official Facebook group managed by the HOA is “Dogwood Grove Neighbors.”
-This Facebook group is for neighborhood residents only, but you do not have to be a paid member of the HOA to be a part of the Facebook group.
+The official Facebook group managed by your Association is “Dogwood Grove Neighbors.”
+This group is for neighborhood residents only, but you do not have to be a paid member to be a part of the Facebook group.
 Join us on Facebook.
+Our Instagram Page is also called “Dogwood Grove Neighbors.”

 What are the $60 annual membership dues used for?

-Of the HOA’s budgeted expenses for 2024, 52% is for the maintenance of the brick entrances on Wolf River Blvd., as detailed above.
-The remaining budgeted expenses include 20% for social gatherings, activities & prizes, 11% for insurance, 8% for communications & postal costs, 2% for dues payment processing, 3% for contingencies, and 4% for other fees and expenses.
+Of the Association’s proposed budgeted expenses for 2026, 56% is for the maintenance of the brick entrances on Wolf River Blvd., as detailed above.
+The remaining budgeted expenses include 14% for social gatherings, activities & prizes, 12% for insurance, 10% for communications & postal costs, 3% for annual fee processing, 2% for contingencies, and 3% for other fees and expenses.
+Our bookkeeping and membership records are maintained by volunteer board members and no Association money is spent for those tasks.

 Are members-only events restricted only to neighborhood residents?

-Members are welcome to bring children, grandchildren, nieces and nephews to HOA-sponsored events.
+Members are welcome to bring children, grandchildren, nieces and nephews to our Association events.

 Are there any members-only events geared to adults?